 (Spoken to the residents of the Sivananda Ashram on November 29th, 1972)

 Now, it is high time we should think that we have to take meditation as what it really is, and not take it merely as a kind of diversion or a joke.
-We hear this word ‘meditation’ uttered many times, announced and proclaimed and published in so many places that it is likely to lose its significance and importance, to the disadvantage of our own self and to the loss and discredit of the very people who advertise and proclaim about it.
+We hear this word ‘meditation' uttered many times, announced and proclaimed and published in so many places that we are likely to miss its significance and lose importance, to the disadvantage of our own self and to the loss and discredit of the very people who advertise and proclaim about it.
 Unfortunate is this state of affairs.

 So we have not come here to make a home.
 No one has come for that purpose, because we had a home.
 Has a person who had a comfortable home and enough to eat left it and come here for settling down in another homestead and chattel?
 Nothing of the kind.
 So we have to be doubly and triply cautious that we do not enter into the very same perilous path we have tried to avoid in our earlier days before we actually find our spiritual objective.